-Services that are covered for you What you must pay when you get these services in-network and out-of-network each Medicare-covered diagnostic colonoscopy.
-Your provider may need to obtain prior authorization Compression Stockings (Non-Medicare-Covered) Includes 4 stockings per plan year, limited to certain stockings.
-20% coinsurance You pay this amount until you reach the \$500 out-of-pocket maximum.
-Accidental Dental and Limited Oral Surgery Services Please turn to Accidental Dental and Limited Oral Surgery Services, in this chapter for more detailed information about coverage for accidental dental and limited oral surgery services benefit.
-You will pay the cost share that applies to the covered services listed in Section 4, Accidental Dental and Limited Oral Surgery Services Depression Screening We cover one screening for depression per year.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network each Medicare-covered diagnostic colonoscopy.†† Compression stockings (non-Medicare-covered) Includes 4 stockings per plan year, for select stockings.
+Custom stockings are not covered.
+20% coinsurance Accidental dental and limited oral surgery services Please turn to Accidental dental and limited oral surgery services, in this chapter for more detailed information about coverage for accidental dental and limited oral surgery services benefit.
+You will pay the cost share that applies to the covered services listed in Section 4, Accidental dental and limited oral surgery services Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes Screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every plan year.
 There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
+Diabetes self-management training, diabetic services and supplies